20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Inside Timpanogos Cave in Utah

+Timpanogos Cave National Monument preserves a series of three caves known as Hansen Cave, Middle Cave and Timpanogos Cave.
 The caverns are accessed via a strenuous 1.5 mile paved hike with 1,100 feet elevation gain, before entering the caves as part of a compulsory ranger led tour.

-Timpanogos Cave is a wonderful place to take the whole family.
-The hike up is tough going but countless stunning vistas help you forget about the climb!
+Timpanogos Cave is a great place to take the whole family.
+The hike is tough going but countless stunning vistas along the trail will help you forget about the climb!
+Once you reach the top it’s all about the underground wonderland featuring an array of spectacular stalactites, stalagmites, calcite and helictites.

 • Take a guided tour of the Timpanogos Cave Trail